cyberferret44/Halite3/README.md

 This file is straightforward, simply returns the ships to nearest dropoff, ignoring collisions on drops.

 <b>LateCollectLogic.cs</b>
-This file performs better than EarlyCollectLogic.cs when the map has been mostly harvested.
+This file performs better than EarlyCollectLogic.cs when the map has been mostly harvested, it simply greedily looks for it's best target within X cells.

 <h2>/GeneticTuner Folder</h2>